 There’s been an age-old argument in the communication field: who’s at fault if a misunderstanding occurs – the Speaker communicating badly, or the Listener misunderstanding?
 Let’s look at some facts:

-1. Speaking is an act of translating what’s going on internally into communication that enables others to understand an intent – choosing the most appropriate words for that particular listener in that particular situation.
-But the act of choosing is unconscious and may not render a full or accurate representation of what is meant.
+1. Speaking is an act of translation: putting into words what’s going on internally (the unspoken feelings, needs, thoughts) to enable others to understand our intent – choosing the most appropriate words for that particular listener in that particular situation to best convey what we wish to share.
+But the act of choosing the communication vehicles that will convey our intent is largely unconscious and may not render an accurate representation to our listener.

 2. Listeners translate what they hear through a series of unconscious filters (biases, assumptions, triggers, habits, imperfect memory) formed over their lives by their:

-Since communication involves a bewildering set of conscious and unconscious choices on both sides, accuracy becomes dependent upon each communication partner mitigating bias and disengaging from assumptions; the odds of communication partners accurately understanding the full extent of intended meaning in conversation is unlikely.
-It’s quite a complicated mess of factors.
+Since communication involves a bewildering set of conscious and unconscious choices, accuracy becomes dependent upon each communication partner mitigating bias and disengaging from assumptions.

-My new book What?
-Did you really say what I think I heard? focuses on listening: how we mishear, misunderstand, and otherwise misinterpret, and where and how the gap between what’s said and what’s heard occurs.
-I even came up with ways to avoid misunderstanding altogether.
+My book What?
+Did you really say what I think I heard? focuses on listening and accurately hearing what others intend to convey, starting with how we mishear, misunderstand, and otherwise misinterpret, where and how the gap between what’s said and what’s heard occurs and how to avoid misunderstanding.
+I also share a way to supercede old biases.

-While researching and writing the book I realized that the responsibility for effective communication is heavily weighted in the court of the listener.
-If listeners don’t have skills to catch or prevent their biases or unhook from their unconscious, subjective filters, or at least realize when they might have misinterpreted what’s been said, the speaker’s words and intent are moot: they may be misconstrued regardless of their accuracy: regardless of how ‘clear’ a speaker thinks she is, there is no way to tell how the communication will be interpreted.
+While researching and writing the book I realized that the responsibility for effective communication seems to be weighted in the court of the speaker.
+But if listeners don’t catch or prevent their biases or unhook from all subjective filters, the speaker’s words and intent are moot; they may be misconstrued regardless of their accuracy.